-Planned to be revealed early next year during the much-awaited SIHH 2013 show, the upcoming Cartier Rotonde de Cartier Perpetual Calendar Chronograph (refs.
-W1556226 & W1556225) luxury automatic watch shares its underpinnings with the gorgeous Calibre de Cartier Chronograph model that was revealed around a month ago, but has the base 1904-CH MC caliber upgraded with a perpetual calendar module.
+Revealed during the SIHH 2013 show, the Cartier Rotonde de Cartier Perpetual Calendar Chronographs (refs.
+W1556226 & W1556225) share their underpinnings with the gorgeous Calibre de Cartier Chronograph model that was revealed around a month before, but has the base 1904-CH MC caliber upgraded with a perpetual calendar module.

-Predictably, the new watch features a highly complicated face that features four sub-dials and whole nine hands (one of them, showing current day of week, is retrograde) and will clearly require some time to get used to it.
-However, if you are familiar with this class of timekeepers, the process of adaptation will probably be very quick and even, um, enjoyable.
+Predictably, the new watch features a highly complicated face that features four sub-dials and whole nine hands (one of them, showing the current day of the week, is retrograde) and will require some time to get used to it.
+However, if you are familiar with this class of timekeepers, the process of adaptation will probably be quick and even, um, enjoyable.

 And, of course, there is going to be a more warm-looking variation that combines polished roe gold body and elements with chocolate brown dial and alligator leather strap.
 Well, to each his own I suppose.

-As for the pricing, it will probably be revealed later next year when the watches will start arriving to Cartier dealerships throughout the world.
+As for the pricing, it will probably be revealed later next year when the collection will start arriving at Cartier dealerships throughout the world.

-Cartier Rotonde de Cartier Perpetual Calendar Chronograph watch specification
+Cartier Rotonde de Cartier Perpetual Calendar Chronograph specification